j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - **Enable in-game resolution shift**: Shifts all non-static coordinates relative to middle coordinate by given amount of pixels.
 Width and height can be adjusted individually.
 Positive values shift towards mid point, negatives away from it.

-    It's main use is to move coordinates out of border textures when user has a non-16:9 aspect ratio resolution:
+    It's main use is to move coordinates out of border textures when user has a non-16:9 aspect ratio resolution.
+See [this section](#any-aspect-ratio) of advanced resolutions guide.
-game adds horizontal or vertical borders depending of current aspect ratio and extends them based on resolution.
-As shift is based on 16:9 aspect ratio, such as 1920x1080 resolution, 0 height means no border and 0 width means some border width which gets added on each side of screen
-    - as 16:9 resolution have no borders at the top/bottom of screen, it already has the minimal border height of 0.
-    Thus, height can only get values >= 0 because other resolution can only possibly add more border.
-    - 16:9 however includes a small border on both left and right side.
-It's length?
-Depends on user's monitor base resolution and current game resolution so it cannot be determined automatically.
-Thus, width can get both negative and positive values because on certain aspect ratios, border is smaller/is removed OR it's wider.
-To measure border pixel width/height, use ``btd6bot/tools/show_coordinates`` tool or something similar.

-    Unfortunately shifting can only adjust non-static coordinates (monkey/hero locations, ability targets etc.).
-Static locations like text and button locations do change between aspect ratios and therefore must be updated manually by editing the ``btd6bot/Files/custom_locations.json`` file.
-Good thing is you only need to change the in-game location
-values:
-    - ``"CLICK"`` -> ``"ingame"``, ``"hero_left_menu"`` and ``"hero_right_menu"``
-    - ``"TEXT"`` -> ``"ingame"``

-    For a better guide, see the [this section](#any-aspect-ratio) of advanced resolutions guide.

 - **Ocr time limit**: How long will bot attempt to search for various text flags before it gives up and attempts to return to main menu.
 Typically, this should never occur so a high value of 300 seconds or more is recommended: this